agn453/Z80-MBC2-master/README.md

-The original BIOS modules (extracted from the Hackaday microSD SD-S220718-R280819-v1.zip file) have been translated from the original RMAC-style 8080 Assembly language format into Zilog Z80 mnemonics that can be assembled using the Microsoft M80 Macro Assembler or (my preferred) Hector Peraza's ZSM4 Macro Assembler(2).
+The original BIOS modules (extracted from the Hackaday microSD SD-S220718-R280819-v1.zip file) have been translated from the original RMAC-style 8080 Assembly language format into Zilog Z80 mnemonics and can be assembled using the Microsoft M80 Macro Assembler or (my preferred) Hector Peraza's ZSM4 Macro Assembler(2).